Open-Vocabulary Object-Goal Navigation by Generalizing Semantic Mapping with Dense CLIP: Qualitative Results.

 \section{Qualitative Results.}

-As \emph{OVExp} adopts a trade-off between predicted goal locations and closest locations, we conducted a comparison against a pure FBE-based baseline to demonstrate the superior decision-making efficiency of \emph{OVExp} in Zero-Shot object navigation.
+As \emph{OVExp} adopts a trade-off between predicted goal locations and closest locations, we conducted a comparison against the FBE baseline to show the efficiency of \emph{OVExp}.
 As shown in Figure~\ref{fig:qual_1}, while FBE initially explores the coatroom, leading to inefficient back-and-forth movements, \emph{OVExp} directly navigates out of the bedroom and onwards.

 Furthermore, we offer a qualitative analysis of transferring \emph{OVExp} to the InstanceImageNav task.
 As \emph{OVExp} is primarily object-oriented, it may lack a nuanced understanding of specific goal details within an image.
 However, it still manages to generate a reasonable exploration path.
 As shown in Figure~\ref{fig:qual_2}, \emph{OVExp} first generates a goal location in the living room, where another ``sofa'' is present, before proceeding to the bedroom to locate the goal instance.
+And we visualize the attention maps of the transformer to check if the model learn the spatial layout as context as show in Figure~\ref{fig:attn_vis_lseg}.
+We provide more qualitative results in the \textit{demo video}.